 - UT Study: The “Residue-Derived Solid Recovered Fuel for Use in Cement Kilns” study is based on an actual pilot program.
 The study looks at the environmental benefits of using materials recovery facility residue as an alternative fuel to coal at cement kilns.

-- Plastics-to-Oil: The Plastics-to-Oil Technologies Alliance, a self-funded group of the American Chemistry Council, was founded in 2014 to work on enhancing public policy in support of technologies that convert non-recycled plastics into petroleum based products.
+- Plastics-to-Fuel and Petrochemical Alliance: The Plastics-to-Fuel and Petrochemical Alliance, a self-funded group of the American Chemistry Council, was founded in 2014 to work on enhancing public policy in support of technologies that convert non-recycled plastics into petroleum based products.

 - PTO economic study: The American Chemistry Council’s Economics Department found in 2014 that the United States could support up to 600 plastics-to-fuel (PTF) facilities and generate up to 39,000 jobs that support PTF operations.

 - Zero Plastics to Landfill – In 2012, the European plastics industry launched the initiative “Zero Plastics to Landfill”, which aims at reducing to zero the amount of post-consumer plastics waste sent to landfills in Europe by 2025.
 To achieve this goal, the plastics industry is calling for a European landfill ban of recyclable and other recoverable waste.
 Nine European countries already recover over 90% of their post-consumer plastics waste demonstrating that, whilst it is ambitious, zero plastics to landfill at a European level is a realistic objective.
 PlasticsEurope is supporting actions all across Europe and with a special focus on five European countries, which represent the largest quantities of waste being landfilled in Europe.
 These actions include:

 - An open dialogue with all relevant stakeholders and participation in collaborative projects targeting the improvement of plastics waste management